software-students-spring2024/3-python-package-exercise-namelessss/README.md

 # New York Minute

 New York Minute is a text-based game set in New York City.
-As a player, you choose your background and dream, and navigate through different locations in the city while making decisions to work, relax, network, and save your progress.
+As a player, you choose your background and dream, then navigate through different locations in the city while making decisions to work, relax, network, and save your progress.
 The goal is to achieve your dream by gaining reputation points.

 ## Installation